NaerQAQ/AutoSay/README.md

 - Reading messages from a file instead of hardcoding
 - Optional team message sending
 - Automatic content update after file write
+- In sequential order or completely random
+- Support preprocessing of leading and trailing spaces in strings
+- Special syntax support

 ### Contributors